Cetirizine is an antihistamine used to treat and prevent allergies such as hay fever. Find out how to take it safely and possible side effects.

 What is cetirizine?

-- Cetirizine belongs to a group of medicines known as antihistamines.
-More specifically, cetirizine is a non-sedating antihistamine, which means that it is less likely to cause drowsiness, or make you feel sleepy.
+Cetirizine belongs to a group of medicines known as antihistamines.
+Cetirizine is a non-sedating antihistamine, which means that it is less likely to cause drowsiness or make you feel sleepy.
+In New Zealand, cetirizine is available as tablets or as a liquid.
+Read more about antihistamines.

-- The usual dose of cetirizine is 1 tablet (10 milligrams) once a day.
+- The usual dose of cetirizine for adults and children over 12 years, is 1 tablet (10 milligrams) once a day.

 - You can just take cetirizine on the days you need it.
 It can be restarted if the symptoms come back.